torontomegaempires/torontomegaempires.github.io/docs/index.markdown

   </div>
 {% endif %}

-# Ready to Join the Empire?
+# Ready to Make Your Empire Stand the Test of Time?

 **New players welcome!** Don't worry about experience - Mega Empires is designed to be learned as you play.
 Our friendly community will help you navigate your first civilization from humble beginnings to potential world dominance.